Collect contact information.

 A recorded statement is a tape-recorded question and answer session between the insurance adjuster and you.
 You are not required to give one to settle your claim, and you could say something that inadvertently hurts your case.

 You want to avoid accepting the first settlement offer from the insurance company as it will most likely be for far less than you deserve.
-You should never settle a drunk driving accident claim without first consulting with an experienced car accident attorney to be certain you receive a fair settlement.
+You should never settle a drunk driving accident claim without first consulting with an experienced Rhode Island car accident attorney to be certain you receive a fair settlement.

-- Contact an attorney.
 One of your first steps following a drunk driving accident should be to retain an experienced car accident attorney.
 He can guide you through the process of filing your claim, investigating your accident, and negotiating your settlement for you.